harmony-one/harmony-ops/monitoring/harmony-monitor/README.md

     warning: 40
     redline: 300

-# Needs to be an absolute file path to usual dump
+# Needs to be an absolute file path
 node-distribution:
   machine-ip-list:
-    - .../ip_list1.txt
+    - /some/path/ip_list1.txt
-    - .../ip_list2.txt
+    - /some/path/ip_list2.txt
 ```